Life Cycles of Higher Plants Under Microgravity Conditions (SpaceSeed) - 11.22.16

 - The controlling mechanism of developmental processes in Arabidopsis has been physiologically and genetically studied with various mutants and transgenic plants on Earth.
 The experiments with Arabidopsis under the microgravity environment on JEM will provide an abundance of important and useful information necessary for improving the productivity of crops in space, as well as for understanding the role of gravity in regulating the life cycle of higher plants.

-Downlinked images from the Kibo laboratory demonstrated that seeds started to germinate 3 days after initial watering, followed by the development of rosette leaves, flower stalks, flowers and siliques.
+Downlinked images from the Kibo laboratory demonstrated that seeds started to germinate 3 days after initial watering, followed by the development of rosette leaves, flower stalks, flowers, and siliques.
 Fruit formation was also observed regardless of the magnitude of gravity.
 The rosette leaves under microgravity remained dark green for longer as compared to plants grown in the 1G centrifuge, indicating that leaf senescence is delayed under microgravity.
-Microarray analysis of genes involved in supporting flower stalks revealed that under microgravity conditions, one gene was downregulated, while four genes were upregulated, indicating that microgravity conditions modify the pattern of gene expression involved in secondary cell formation.
+Microarray analysis of genes involved in supporting flower stalks revealed that under microgravity conditions, one gene was downregulated, while four genes were upregulated, indicating that microgravity conditions modify the pattern of gene expression involved in secondary cell formation.^ back to top

 Ground Based Results Publications